Coffee category: Bright

 The farm has been owned by the family for over 100 years and it has always been cultured under traditional shade.
 Currently 10% of the plantation belongs to the Typica variety, 83% is Bourbon, 4% Pacas and 3% is Pacamara.
 Los Pirineos farm is Rainforest Alliance certified, the first farm in El Salvador obtaining this certification.
 Los Pirineos, has always been recognized by exporters, buyers and national and international cuppers as producing one of the best coffees from the east side of the country.

-Gilberto Baraona uses mechanical de-mucilage techniques and has an incredible amount of African drying beds as well as UV protected drying facilities.
-He takes great care to maintain clean equipment to ensure quality processing from beginning to end.
+Los Pirineos uses mechanical de-mucilage techniques and has an incredible amount of African drying beds as well as UV protected drying facilities.
+They take great care to maintain clean equipment to ensure quality processing from beginning to end.

 The Carbonic Maceration (CM) process was first introduced to the world by Project Origin founder, Saša Šestić during the 2015 World Barista Championship in Seattle.
 Since then, Project Origin has researched and developed a range of CM techniques in a variety of countries.
 In 2017/18 experimental lots from Los Pirineos had very positive results with Gilberto achieving 6th place at the 2018 El Salvador Cup of Excellence with a CM Washed Pacamara lot.
 Gilberto’s attention to detail and care for perfect drying has played a big role in getting the best out of the CM lots from Los Pirineos.